Pittsburgh Prenuptial Agreement Lawyers

 Prenuptial agreements are also a good idea for someone who wants to protect their children from a prior marriage.
 When an individual gets married, their spouse might leave some of their estate to their children.
 You can’t completely cut your spouse out of your will, but you may want to reduce or increase the default amount that your spouse can inherit under state law.
 If you want your children to get the bulk of your estate when you die, you may want to ensure that in the event of divorce, you still have assets to leave them.

-Can a Prenup Be Enforced Against Me?
+Can a Prenup Be Enforced Against Me in Pennsylvania?

 When a couple gets divorced in Pennsylvania, the prenuptial agreements set in place are generally enforced.
 In some cases, if fraud or misrepresentation existed when the prenup was created, or if there was not a full disclosure of all financial assets when the parties agreed, the prenup can be contested.
 Pennsylvania’s approach to prenuptial agreements is to treat them the same as a contract, which completely validates a prenuptial agreement in the event of a divorce.

-Work with Our Experienced Pittsburgh Prenuptial Agreement Lawyers
+Work With Our Experienced Pittsburgh Prenuptial Agreement Lawyers

-The attorneys at Notaro Calabrese & Epstein, P.C. have nearly 20 years of experience helping clients throughout Allegheny County.
+The attorneys atNotaro Epstein Family Law Group, P.C. have over 20 years of experience helping clients throughout Allegheny County.
 We have the knowledge and experience needed to develop a prenuptial that protects you and your future spouse in the event of divorce.
 Although couples don’t want to discuss the separation of assets before getting married, it is vital to protect your children.
 Our team of lawyers is always responsive and accessible to answer your questions.

 Contact our experienced Pittsburgh prenuptial agreement attorneys today for a free initial consultation at (412) 281-1988!